mhmd-sdghn/mottem-sheet/README.md

 - `bodyStyle`: css inline-style that applies on body.
 - `headerClassName`: css class that applies on header.
 - `bodyClassName`: css class that applies on body.
+- `keepOpen`: Set `true` if you need always to keep the bottom sheet open.
+The default value is `false`, so the bottom sheet uses the `isOpen` value to manage the open and closed states.